ocwebteam/django-diplomat/README.md

 Diplomat
 ========

-Django models for the countries and languages covered by the ISO 3166 and ISO 639 standards, respectively.
+Diplomat provides Django models for the countries and languages covered by the ISO 3166 and ISO 639 standards, respectively.
 Diplomat is implemented as a wrapper around a subset of pycountry, and its interface should feel familiar to users of that module.

 Installation
 ============